eloch216/oscillator-based-circadian-clock-analysis/README.md

 ## oscillator-based-circadian-clock-analysis
-This repository includes R scripts and input data that were used to produce the figures in the manuscript "Integrating oscillator-based circadian clocks with crop growth simulations," which has been accepted for publication by [*in silico* Plants](https://academic.oup.com/insilicoplants).
+This repository includes R scripts and input data that were used to produce the figures in the manuscript *Integrating oscillator-based circadian clocks with crop growth simulations,* which has been accepted for publication by [*in silico* Plants](https://academic.oup.com/insilicoplants).

 These scripts have been tested using the following installations: